Iowa Layoffs — August 2011

 | Westec Intelligent Surveillance | West Des Moines | 30 | Closure |

-The biggest impact was at ConAgra Foods at its Hamburg facility, reporting 95 affected workers.
+The largest notice was filed by ConAgra Foods at its Hamburg facility, reporting 95 affected workers.
 Westec Intelligent Surveillance followed with 30 workers.

 Trend & Outlook